SS Justicia: Building and acquisition

 Harland & Wolff built Statendam on slipway number 3 (the same as Titanic from 1909 to 1911) as yard number 436.
 Her keel plates were laid down in 1912 and she was launched on 9 July 1914.
 However, the First World War broke out on 28 July, and the UK joined on 4 August.
 Work on Statendam was slowed down to let H&W concentrate on more urgent war-related work.
 However, the fact that her construction was well advanced offered potential for her to be completed for war service.

 In October 1914, the UK Admiralty offered NASM £1,000,000 for use of the ship, with a guarantee to return it at the end of the war.
 Decorative elements already installed were removed, as was customary when converting passenger liners into troop ships.
 In Statendams case they were sent to Rotterdam for storage.
 H&W completed the ship slowly, taking special measures to adapt her to war service.
 Unlike her contemporaries Belgenland and Orca, H&W completed Justicia with her dummy funnel.
-However, the size of all three funnels was smaller than their original design, in order to conserve steel.

 In 1915 the UK government requisitioned the still-incomplete ship.
 It offered her to Cunard to replace Lusitania, which had been sunk in May 1915.
 The name Justicia means "justice", and conforms with Cunard policy of giving its ships a name ending with -ia.
 However, Cunard was unable to raise a complete crew for her.